cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Single link table with a dependent child key declaring the relation type (D)
-This method has the least number of tables and allows extention of relations without any structure modification.
+This method uses the minimal amount of tables and allows extention of relations without any structure modification.
 It even can be extented without change of running pipelines, by just adding a new one for the new releations.
 On the downside it hides the different kind of relations in the data, instead of communicating